availproject/avail-light/src/api/v2/README.md

 ## POST `/v2/submit`

-Submits application data to the avail network.
-If `data` transaction is submitted, transaction is created, signed and submitted.\
+Submits application data to the avail network.\
+In case of `data` transaction, data transaction is created, signed and submitted.\
-Externaly signed transaction can be submitted passing it as base64 encoded `extrinsic` field.\
-Only one field is allowed per request.
-Since block data can contain multiple transactions, representation in the block is the JSON array, with data encoded using _base64_ encoding.
-For consistency, this endpoint uses the same data encoding.
+In case of `extrinsic`, externaly created and signed transaction is submitted.
+Only one field is allowed per request.\
+Both `data` and `extrinsic` has to be encoded using base64 encoding.

 Request: